WOA-Project/SurfaceDuo-Guides/InstallWindows.md

 exit
 ```

-- Let's load the files from duoboot.tar into the Duo, which will be needed to boot and reach Mass Storage Mode from the UEFI:
+- Let's load the files from DuoBoot.tar into Surface Duo, which will be needed to boot and reach Mass Storage Mode from the UEFI:

 ```
 adb push <path to DuoBoot.tar> /sdcard/